Csv Delphi ActiveX Reference Documentation

 Introduced in version 9.5.0.44

-If 1, then the backslash character is treated as an escape character when reading/writing CSVs.
-The default is 0.
+Controls whether the backslash character (\) is treated as an escape character when reading or writing CSV data.

 top